-A single team is considered appropriate to implement a gradient monitoring design assessing potential impacts to the Carbonate Bank and Terrace System of the Sahul Shelf, Pinnacles of the Bonaparte Basin and other subtidal benthic habitats.

-The team would consist of:
+A single team is considered appropriate to implement a gradient monitoring design assessing potential impacts to the Carbonate Bank and Terrace System of the Sahul Shelf and other intertidal and subtidal benthic habitats.
+The team would consisting of:

-- 2 x Environmental consultants for fieldwork; - 1 x Environmental consultant for reporting; - 1 x vessel with ROV and operators; - 1 x commercially qualified diver team (if required); - 2 x towed/drop camera unit; - 2 x sediment grabs; and - 1 x subject matter expert selected from Table 1.9.
+- 2 x Environmental consultants for fieldwork; • - 1 x Environmental consultant for reporting; • - 1 x vessel with ROV and operators; - 1 x commercially qualified diver team (if required); - 2 x towed/drop camera unit; - 2 x sediment grabs; - 1 x subject matter expert selected from Table 1.10.